Azure-Samples/contoso-chat/README.md

 ### 1. Open the prompt flow in VS Code and understand the steps
 The prompt flow is a DAG (directed acyclic graph) that is made up of nodes that are connected together to form a flow.
 Each node in the flow is a python function tool that can be edited and customized to fit your needs.

 Click on the `flow.dag.yaml` file in the explorer.
-If everything was installed and the python environment was activated you should see the following and select `visual editor` to view the propmt flow:
+If everything was installed and the python environment was activated you should see the following and select `visual editor` to view the prompt flow:

 ![Visual editor button](./images/visualeditorbutton.png)